JAlcocerT/JAlcocerT/content/blog/da-mtgs.md

 Creating effective meetings is NOT just a matter of booking a timeslot with a group of people.

-Take your time to plan and prepare accordingly, so that the team's time investment is worth it.
+Take your time to plan and prepare accordingly, so that the **team's time investment is worth it**.

-* Defining the objectives clearly: attendees are interested in the **what**, the purpose of their time commitment.
+* Defining the objectives clearly: attendees are interested in the **WHAT**, the purpose of their time commitment.
-    * Meetings that are successful have a clear goal.
+    * Meetings that are successful have a clear **goal**.
 There is no reason to hold a meeting if there is no goal.
     * Goals categories: project planning, solving a problem, setting a goal, making a decision, or mapping out a customer journey.

 * Invite the right people.
 Everyone invited to the meeting should have some level of involvement or purpose: